Public Enemy Logo

 The emergence of this music group is related to a student friendship: Chuck D (real name – Carlton Ridenhour) and Flavor Flav (William Drayton) met in the 1980s at Adelphi University in Long Island.
 To develop their abilities, they formed a group called Spectrum City.
 It was then that the aspiring performers recorded their first record, Check Out the Radio.

 Previously, this term was widespread in the United States: in the 1930s, it was used to designate criminal and antisocial individuals who caused enormous harm to society.
-However, it did not originate in the United States but in Ancient Rome in 68 AD, when the Senate declared Nero “hostis publicus.”
+However, it did not originate in the United States; it originated in Ancient Rome in 68 AD, when the Senate declared Nero “hostis publicus.”

 What is Public Enemy?

 Public Enemy is an American rap and hip-hop music group.
 It performs songs with political undertones and consists of four people.
-The members of the group constantly change, with only founder Chuck D remaining as a permanent member, who assembled it in 1985.
+The group’s lineup is constantly changing; the only constant is the founder, Chuck D, who assembled it in 1985.
 The first studio album was released in 1987 and was called Yo!
 Bum Rush the Show.

 1987 – today

 The most influential and radical group (as designated by music experts) has only one logo.
 It appeared at the dawn of the group’s formation – on the cover of their debut album – and is still used as a distinctive symbol of hip-hop artists.
-The image is clearly divided into two parts, forming a square and a rectangle.
+The image is divided into two parts: a square and a rectangle.

 On the left is the group’s name, arranged on two levels.
 “Public” is written above and “Enemy” below.
-Both words are composed of uppercase letters – blocky, bold, stencil-like, and complemented by serifs.
+Both words are composed of uppercase letters – blocky, bold, stencil-like- and complemented by serifs.
 The inscriptions are painted in white, which stands out clearly against the black background.
 A wide stripe runs between the first and second lines.
-The right and left sides are united by a common frame.
+A common frame unites the right and left sides.

 Font and Colors